 The potentially hurtful content in Norbit is weakly justified by an implausible ending of saccharine romance and revenge.
 While many may claim it is all “just for laughs”, at some point each of us needs to ask a question of ourselves.
 Considering the many movies and other media products that attempt to create humor in a similar fashion, are we laughing with or at these stereotypes?

 Starring Eddie Murphy.
 Theatrical release February 8, 2007.
 Updated March 16, 2009

 Why is Norbit rated PG-13?
-Norbit is rated PG-13 for crude and sexual humor, some nudity and language.
+Norbit is rated PG-13 by the MPAA for crude and sexual humor, some nudity and language.
 (The film was originally rated R, but was edited for re-rating.)

 Like many films of this genre, Norbit contains plenty of bathroom humor and jokes about bodily functions.
 There is lots of near and rear nudity as well—especially Rasputia’s character (whose skin, arguably, is not real) and another man with whom Rasputia begins having a recreational sexual relationship (we see his buttocks and upper torso after Norbit discovers the two of them in bed together).
 Sexual sounds are also heard.
 In addition, the film’s characters are often mean-spirited, intimidating, and bullying.
 Besides Norbit, other groups speared included the elderly and animals.
 For instance, people are physically abused (thrown from a window on one occasion) and trampled, while a dog is also deliberately run over with a car—all for comedic effect.
 Moderate and mild profanities and other expletives are heard frequently, including disrespectful references to Christian deity.
 Social drinking is portrayed.